azazelm3dj3d/0xnose/README.md

 ## brp-compress

 On some platforms, brp-compress zips man pages without distutils knowing about it.
-This results in an error when building an rpm for xnose.
+This results in an error when building an rpm for nose.
 The rpm build will report either that an unpackaged file was found, or that an expected package file was not found.

-If you see such an error when using the bdist_rpm command, uncomment the 'install_script' line in the '[bdist_rpm]' section of xnose's setup.cfg file.
+If you see such an error when using the bdist_rpm command, uncomment the 'install_script' line in the '[bdist_rpm]' section of nose's setup.cfg file.
 This should fix the problem by fixing the man page filename in the generated rpm spec file.